 In 1950, Herta Hammerbacher became the first woman to be appointed to a professorship at Technische Universität Berlin.
 Today 74 of our 355 professors are women, which means we still have a long way to go.
 It remains a primary objective of Technische Universität Berlin to increase the percentage of women among students, graduates, and doctoral candidates, and particularly among professors and in management positions in administration.
-To this end, the University has published a Gender Equality Concept defining objectives to be achieved by 2020.
-By this time, the percentage of women in all study programs is to be 20 percent or higher.
-The percentage of women in W2/W3 professorships is to increase by 5 percent by 2020.

 There is a wide range of measures and instruments to ensure that these aims are achieved and that the situation is improved for female members of the University.

 Ensuring equal opportunities and freedom from discrimination and reflecting the plurality of worldviews and ways of life in teaching and research are part of Technische Universität Berlin’s mission statement.

 The program “proMotion” (only in German) supports female doctoral candidates at the University throughout the entire doctoral phase with continuing education offers, coaching, and advising, as well as interdisciplinary peer networking.

 Should women choose to pursue academia and science after completing their doctorate, the university program “ProFiL” (only in German) provides postdocs with mentoring, training, and networking on their path to a professorship.
 The International Postdoc Initiative IPODI offers a fellowship in the form of employment at Technische Universität Berlin to international women scientists who wish to conduct their own research at the University.

 We offer coaching from an external provider to both newly appointed and established professors, in which they can ask questions and reflect on and shape their own development.